HilscherAutomation/netPI-bluetooth/README.md

 ##### Host network

 The container needs the "Host" network stack to be shared with the container.
+Using this mode makes port mapping unnecessary since all the container's used ports are exposed to the host.
+This is why the container's SSH port `22` is getting available on the host without a discrete port mapping.

 ##### Privileged mode